-Next, define how Asana fits in with other tools you use like email, a file sharing tool, or a group chat system.
-Explain how Asana lets you create structured, actionable work in the form of tasks and projects, collaborate on that work, and measure your progress.
-It might also be a good idea to provide some real world examples of when you’d use Asana instead of another tool or vice versa (e.g., for work requests, use Asana; for a quick question about where to find a document, use chat).
+You’ll also want to explain where Asana fits in with the other tools you use, like email, a file sharing tool, or a group chat system.
+It might also be a good idea to provide some real world examples to show when you’d use Asana instead of another tool or vice versa (e.g., for work requests, use Asana; for a quick question about where to find a document, use chat).

 3. Demo Asana features

 Walk your team through Asana’s key features to help you track work effectively, based on your team’s workflows.
 Be sure to cover the basics like:

 - Task details such as assignment, due dates, following, and comments

 You can also cover some of your favorite features, the results you’ve seen in Asana, what you like about it, and how the rest of the team might benefit from it.
 Here are some features you can show to get started:

 You can also run through the list of Asana Premium features to discuss which ones can help your team get even more out of Asana.
 Things you can highlight:

 - More members (you’ll need Premium for teams larger than 15)